 About The FDA Group

 The FDA group is a pharmaceutical, medical device and biologic consulting company.
-As a steadily growing company, they had been ranked among the 2015 Inc 500.
+In 2015, they were as a steadily growing company that had been ranked among the 2015 Inc 500.
 The organization had its sights set on reaching even loftier goals—including $10 million in revenue—in 2016.

 Challenges: With Growth Comes the Need for Change

 To achieve their goal and continue its growth trajectory, The FDA Group needed to address weaknesses in its approach to generating online leads and acquiring new projects from those leads.
 This meant assessing their current vendor’s capacity to help them reach higher goals.